liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 <p align="center"><kbd><img src="https://user-images.githubusercontent.com/18537705/160629770-3f10e450-e240-4ac5-96f0-0e80434bd413.png" width="70%" height="70%" align="center"></img></kbd></p>

  * I wrote this quite a few years ago, so the codes are a little messy.
-A clean up is due.
+A cleanup is due.

 ## For bug report

 If you encounter any unexpected behavior, please try running the [examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples) first to determine whether the problem is with your input or the program.

 If the issue is with the program, please provide feedback by uploading your Excel input file, a screenshot of the GUI before the crash, and the last display in the CMD window.
-If the output file is generated but there is a problem with it, please upload the output file as well.
+If the output file is generated, but there is a problem with it, please upload the output file as well.

-If the program crashes, please run it using the "Draw_Energy_Diagram_XML.bat" file in the directory to keep the error message before the program exits.
+To keep the error message before the program exits, please run it using the "Draw_Energy_Diagram_XML.bat" file in the directory.

 ## Citation